Tsinghua-Space-Robot-Learning-Group/SpaceRobotEnv/README.md

 * **SpaceRobotDualArm-v0**
     * The free floating space robot owns two robotic arms which are attached with the base.
 That means two end-effectors are corresponding to two goal positions.
     When two end-effectors reach the goals together, the task is finished.
+* **SpaceRobotReorientation-v0**
+    * The free floating space robot owns two robotic arms which are attached with the base.
+The inital orientation of the base is sampled randomly in each episode.
+    When two arms help the base to reach the target orientation, the task is finished.
 * **SpaceRobotPointCloud-v0**
     * State vector contains the point colouds information.
 The core goal is the same as that of the `SpaceRobotState-v0` environment.